 "There's no question that finding a way to make an affordable hydrogen car would be as revolutionary to the world of energy as finding a cure for cancer in the world of health," Rep. Ed Markey, D-Mass., said in a statement.
 "But we don't abstain from technological leaps forward in the treatment of the disease while we are searching for the cure."

-Democratic sens.
+Later in the afternoon, Democratic Sens.
 Hilary Clinton of New York and Byron Dorgan of North Dakota introduced a $6.5 billion bill that would speed up the process of researching further hydrogen fuel cell use in cars, homes, appliances and other items.
 About $2.3 billion in the 10-year-plan would go toward research and development on fuel cell technology and $700 million would go toward tax incentives for people to buy these vehicles.

 "On this issue, there can and will be a bipartisan effort to make this happen," Dorgan said.
 "I think this can be one big idea, one bold idea that makes it even in a Congress that is split 50-50."

 While calling Bush's initiative "a very important step," Dorgan and Clinton said it doesn't go far enough, fast enough, but it has legs.

 "There's an old saying: When elephants fly, you don't criticize them for not being perfect,'" Dorgan said.
 "That saying applies to this administration, in my judgment."